Skip to main content

 Mataba

-Cassava leaves cooked in coconut milk with spices, similar to preparations in other Indian Ocean islands.
+Cassava leaves stewed in coconut milk with spices, a dish you will also find across the other Indian Ocean islands.

 Allergens: